Major in Business Design

 - Strategic Change and Implementation

-The topics covered in this major will be useful in helping students develop their business design and innovation skills.
-These can be applied to any innovation related role that can benefit from a greater consumer / human understanding and the ability to create new growth opportunities in marketing, new product development, management, consulting and entrepreneurship.
+The topics covered in this major assist students seeking careers as business designers (emerging field), innovation strategists, strategic planning, marketing researchers, service designers, product managers, organizational designers, and innovation managers.
+The skills can be applied to any innovation related role that can benefit from a greater consumer / human understanding and the ability to create new growth opportunities.
+Corporate Marketing, Strategy, New Product Development, New Service Design, Management, Consulting, and Entrepreneurship being the most prevalent.

 Where can I get a job as a business designer?